stormid/scaffold/docs/javascript.md

 ### Index
 The index script is the main script in the application.
 All other modules (that are not polyfills or Application Insights, see below) are imported and initialised in this script.

+Modules imported and used in the index.js file are added to the `src/js/modules` directory.

 ### Polyfills